mateusz-nalepa/cpu-io-queues-can-be-everywhere/README.md

 ## Note 3

-Saturation can happen also, when there is a Connection Pool.
+Saturation can happen also, when there is a Connection Pool or any other Pool.
 Rules are exactly the same.
 But it's out of scope for this repo.

 ## Note 4
 Response from endpoint is returned always on server thread.